Grenada national football team: Gold Cup

 Nineteen years after finishing runner-up in the 1989 Caribbean Cup, the Spice Boyz once again reached the final, in the 2008 edition, although they lost to the hosts, Jamaica 2–0.
 However, this result allowed them to qualify for the 2009 CONCACAF Gold Cup for the first time, however Grenada failed to score a goal in the competition whilst conceding ten times and collecting no points.
 In the 2010 Caribbean Cup, Grenada reached the semi-finals before again being eliminated by Jamaica though their performance earned them qualification for the 2011 CONCACAF Gold Cup but they again failed to capitalise, losing all three group matches and scoring only a single goal.

 2012–present

 Since 2012, Grenada have not managed to progress to the Caribbean Cup or the CONCACAF Gold Cup.
 In the 2014 FIFA World Cup qualifiers, they finished bottom of their qualifying group despite being the top seed, then in 2018 World Cup qualification they were eliminated by Haiti in the third round.

 In the 2019–20 CONCACAF Nations League qualifying, Grenada suffered its largest ever defeat, losing 10–0 against Curaçao.
 They'd eventually qualify for League B before earning promotion to League A for the 2022–23 CONCACAF Nations League competition.

-Recent results and forthcoming fixtures
+Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.